JulietStevenson/reading-notes/github.md

 - Usually one project
 - Repositories can live on GitHub, Computer, or both

+## Cloning

+`git clone` + repository's URL creates a copy of an existing Git repository from a particular server (like GitHub)

+`git clone https://github.com/test newname`: To clone a repo with a new name

+## Workflow

+Local Repository Structure
+1. Working Directory: actual files
+2. Index: area used for staging
+3. Head: Indicates to most recent commit or "change"

+## Saving Changes

+**Tracked Files:** may be modified, unmodified, or staged.
+Part of the most recent snapshot

+**Untracked:** do not currently reside in the staging area

 ## ACP Process

 **Add, Commit, Push:** the process to take code from an editor (like VS Code) on your computer and push it up to GitHub